 La Boca is Buenos Aires most colorful barrio (neighborhood).
 It was built by Italian immigrants along the Riachuelo, a sinuous waterway lined with meat packing plants and warehouses.
 "El Caminito", made famous by tango legend Carlos Gardel, is a must see when you travel in Argentina even if you are not a tango aficionado.

-Note: I hope I don't disappoint you if I tell you tango is absolutely not popular in Argentina (the youngsters want something more dynamic to move their feet on).
+Note: I hope I don't disappoint you if I tell you that tango is absolutely not popular in Argentina (the youngsters want something more dynamic to move their feet on).
 There is a TV channel broadcasting tango related shows only.
 I invite you to visit my Tango Page for more detailed info about the music and the legacy of Astor Piazzolla.

 Mar del Plata

-Mar del Plata, 4 hours south from Buenos Aires, is a picturesque beach town and is ideal to get your tan in shape.
+Mar del Plata, 4 hours South from Buenos Aires, is a picturesque beach town and is ideal to get your tan in shape.
 It gets really crowded in summer (December, January) but is excellent off season.
-Nuevo Tango legend Astor Piazzolla was born here yet strangely enough there is no museum or a reference to his home town.
+Nuevo Tango legend Astor Piazzolla was born here yet strangely enough there is no museum or reference to his home town.
 Don't forget to try some of the delicious "alfajores" (chocolates) while you are there.
 Have a drink at the "Berimbau" on the beach.
 If Mauricio is there give him a big hug from me.

 Foz do Iguazu